digiteg/SmartCity/Part2/README.md

 ## main.py

-In example we will learn all how to use Sense HAT sensors and build in joystick
+In example we will learn all how to use Sense HAT sensors and build in joystick.
+Try to copy and paste following code examples into Trinket main.py

 ```python
 from sense_hat import SenseHat, ACTION_PRESSED, ACTION_HELD, ACTION_RELEASED